Bhavin6969/RA2111003010506-AffordMed-Front/README.md

-# ecommerce-with-reactJS-reduxtoolkit
+# Ecommerce-with-reactJS-reduxtoolkit

-A fully responsive complex ReactJS shopping cart built using Redux-Toolkit with a Modern UI.
+A fully responsive complex ReactJS shopping cart built using Redux-Toolkit with a Modern UI and sorting function which can give the top 10 N Product of the Website.

 # The UI :-